maze-sos/studentManage/README.md

 # studentManage
- A student management site for an Academy
+ A student management site for an Academy built with Laravel 10